grpc/proposal/L56-csharp-new-major-version.md

 ## Background

-.NET Core framework is adding new types in the next release, but these types conflict with types that are used by one of our dependencies and by our code.
+.NET Core framework is adding new types in the next release, but these types conflict with types provided by one of our dependencies and which are used by our code.
 In order to keep gRPC C# working with future .NET releases, we are forced to remove the conflicting types from our codebase.
 See https://github.com/grpc/grpc/issues/18592 for more technical details.